Woman’s Biggest Husband Is The Moon

 Before the morning alarm, I call up the early arrivals and tell them I’m ill.

 I awake again in the afternoon for a cold rinse under the shower.
-Sit on social media to see what I’ve been missing.
+I vanish into social media.
 Reading, but not.
 In this room, not.
-Lost in the weight of a head, pickled, reeking the wrong taste.
+Lost in the weight of my head, pickled, reeking inside.

 The block on my news feed comments is lifted.
 Airless wrath, a call for war.
 Warning: Graphic.
 Misogyny.
 Misandry.
 Pro-Israel versus proto-Palestine.
 Tory MRA feeding sex-neg.
-A bulging net of binaries that holds inverted consciousness together.
+A bulging net of binaries holds an inverted consciousness together.
 Dogs of identity, tending to dog.
 Team Mommy, Team Dad.
 On it swings, like next year’s New Year live from Australia.
-Somewhere the web was civilised.
-Old bulletin boards, anon.
 I stand in the kitchen, forgetting that I am looking for ibuprofen.

-That night I book a return flight to Ljubljana.
+That night I book the return flight.
+Ljubljana.
 Suddenly and thoughtlessly, I transfer the entire amount due to the agency.
-I’ve been not thinking about this too long.
+I’ve been avoiding thinking about this for too long.
 Twelve more unsleeps.
-I unfollow, unfollow.
+Unfollow, unfollow.

 Fresh air on the balcony in the cold.
 Orion’s Belt.